SHK2805/yolov5-hard-hat-detection/README.md

 * The data validation pipeline validates the data
   * Writes the status to artifacts/data_validation/status.txt
 * The data transformation pipeline performs the data cleaning and feature engineering.
-  * Performs the train test split and saves the train and test data into csv files
+  * Moves tje data to yolo recommended format
-  * The train and test data is saved to
+  * The transformed data is saved to
     * artifacts\data_transformation\
-* The model training pipeline gets the train and test data, trains the model using the train data and saves the model in the artifacts folder
+* The model training pipeline uses train.py from yolov5 repo folder,  gets the data from artifacts, trains the model using the train data and saves the model in the artifacts folder
+  * The model data is read from dataset.yaml file created in the artifacts\model_trainer folder
-  * Data read from: artifacts\data_transformation and artifacts\data_transformation
+  * Data read from: artifacts\data_transformation and model saved to: artifacts\model_trainer
 * The model evaluation pipeline evaluates the model using the test data and saves the metrics in the artifacts folder
   *  Metrics data saved to the JSON file: artifacts\model_evaluation\metrics.json

 ### YOLO pretrained
-* When we initialize a YOLO model, it will by default download the pretrained weights (i.e., yolov5n.pt) to facilitate transfer learning.
+* When we initialize a YOLO model, it will by default download the pretrained weights (i.e., yolov5s.pt) to facilitate transfer learning.
 * This is designed to help users achieve better results, as the model can start training from a point where it has already learned certain features.
 * But if you're seeking to train a model from scratch without loading any pretrained weights, it's definitely possible.
 * You just need to disable transfer learning while invoking the train function.